EmilyLin8073/Pig-Latin/README.md

 Windows: use `.\env\Scripts\activate` command in the project directory

-After virtual environment is created, use the `python main.py` to run the script
+After virtual environment is activated, use the `python main.py` to run the script

+\*Before you run the script, make sure you put the .txt file that you want to convert in the project directory and replace the `file` variable in the main.py with your file name with file extension.

+For example `file = 't8.shakespeare.txt'`